alduris/The-M4rblelous-Entity-Pack/README.md

 # Enums:
  - Added M4RUnlockList and M4RItemList

-Don't forget to recompile shaders.
+Don't forget to recompile shaders and to redraw some sprites because the shader acts differently now.

 Shrouded and CW will be the next ones.